merichan918/sparkpoint-whitepaper/WHITEPAPER.md

 SparkPay

 There will be two types of wallets under the SparkPay platform, the e-wallet for fiat currencies and cryptowallet for cryptocurrencies storage.
 Most of the transactions under e-wallet will be offered at no charge while some will have minimal transaction fees like remittance services using third-party centers and paying bills to non-partner establishments.
-Conversion of cryptocurrencies from one to another will have discounted fees for conversion of SPRK to BTC and ETH and vice versa, while fees for conversion to and from other cryptocurrency will be charged at full rate.
+Conversion of cryptocurrencies from one to another will have discounted fees for conversion of SRK to BTC and ETH and vice versa, while fees for conversion to and from other cryptocurrency will be charged at full rate.

 SparkPlace